BeardedBaldo/BasicConvnet_Pytorch/README.md

-# BasicConvNet - Pytorch
+# Basic Convolutional Model using Pytorch - CIFAR10 and Fashion MNIST
-Practicing pytorch tutorial one - basic convnet on CIFAR 10
+Practicing convnets on pytorch.
+Contains 2 notebooks - basic convnet on CIFAR 10, and convnet on Fashion MNIST dataset